 Many individual nootropic users who have tried PRL-8-53 confirm its memory-boosting effects, in some cases comparing it to a more powerful version of other nootropics such as nefiracetam and Noopept.

 How it Works

-PRL-8-53’s exact mechanisms of action are not well understood, but it is generally believed to regulate the brain’s production of and response to several crucial neurotransmitters.
-In his reports on human and animal studies Hansl indicated that PRL-8-53 potentiates dopamine, partially restricts production of serotonin, and enhances the brain’s response to acetylcholine.
+PRL-8-53’s exact mechanisms of action are not well understood, but it is believed to regulate the brain’s production of and response to several crucial neurotransmitters.
+In his reports on human and animal studies, Hansl indicated that PRL-8-53 potentiates dopamine, partially restricts production of serotonin, and enhances the brain’s response to acetylcholine.
 Though Hansl’s research report on the 1978 human study suggests those actions, it does not clearly delineate the mechanism of action.

 In a 1979 article entitled “Learning and Memory Improvement Through Chemistry: Dream or Reality in the Offing?”
 Hansl said “PRL-8-53 has been shown to augment responses to noradrenaline in the animal model both peripherally and centrally.
 Therefore, it seems reasonable to assume that a similar function may be present in humans.
 Translated into behavioral effects, it implies that this drug is also capable of facilitating the conversion of short-term to long-term memory, causing an increased storage of informational code.”